 House inches forward on Trump's request to rescind foreign aid, public media funding

-Washington — House Republican leaders expected to vote Thursday on a package to claw back $9 billion in foreign aid and public broadcasting funding, but possible amendment votes to force the release of files related to child sex offender Jeffrey Epstein stalled movement on President Trump's request.
+Washington — House Republicans are inching toward a vote on a package to claw back $9 billion in foreign aid and public broadcasting funding, after efforts to release files related to child sex offender Jeffrey Epstein stalled movement on President Trump's request.

 The House is facing a Friday end-of-day deadline to pass the bill, which is known as a rescissions request, after which the money must be spent as originally intended.

-Before a floor vote, the package has to get through the House Rules Committee, where Democrats are expected to force Republicans to vote on attaching an Epstein-related amendment to a procedural measure.
-All but one Republican on the committee voted against a similar amendment when they were first presented earlier this week, further fueling criticism from those who want documents on Epstein released.
+Before a floor vote, the package had to get through the House Rules Committee, where there was heated debate on Democrats' demands for a vote on an Epstein-related measure.
+All but one Republican on the committee voted against similar amendments when they were first presented earlier this week, further fueling criticism from those who want documents on Epstein released.

 The controversy has divided Mr. Trump's base since his administration released a memo earlier this month saying that Epstein had no "client list" and died by suicide in 2019.
 Some Republicans have pushed for more disclosures in the Epstein case, though Mr. Trump has called the controversy a "hoax."

-House Speaker Mike Johnson, a Louisiana Republican, defended the GOP committee members on Thursday afternoon, saying they are unfairly taking heat.
-Johnson huddled with members about how to proceed.
+House Speaker Mike Johnson, a Louisiana Republican, defended the GOP committee members on Thursday afternoon, saying they were unfairly taking heat.

 "They're trying to stick to their job and move the procedural rules to the floor so we can do our work and get the rescissions done for the American people," Johnson said.